Map-A-Droid/MAD-docs/contributing.rst

 Once done editing your page, add it under one of the ``toctree`` sections in ``index.rst``.

-Now to preview your changes, open a terminal, go into the ``docs`` directory and use ``make clean-auto auto``.
-This will start a local webserver with live updates pages as you save them.
+Now to preview your changes, open a terminal and use ``make html``.
+This will generates html files in ``_build/html/``.
+You can see the final documentation by opening them up with a browser.

 Finally, when you are finished, submit your changes as a Pull Request to be reviewed.